Clairaut semi-invariant Riemannian maps to Kaehler manifolds: Introduction

 In \cite{Watson}, Watson studied almost Hermitian submersions.
 In \cite{Sahin3}, \c{S}ahin introduced holomorphic RMs as generalizations of holomorphic submersions and holomorphic submanifolds.
 Moreover, IRM, AIRM and SIRM were studied from a Riemannian manifold to a K\"ahler manifold in \cite{Akyol, Akyol1, Sahin, Sahin2}.
 Recently, in \cite{Yadav}, \cite{Meena_Thesis} and \cite{Meena}, Authors introduced CIRM and CAIRM from Riemannian manifolds to K\"ahler manifolds.

 In this paper, we study CSIRMs as generalizations of CR-submanifolds, holomorphic submersions, IRMs, CIRMs, AIRMs, CAIRMs and SIRMs from Riemannian manifolds to K\"ahler manifolds.
 Thus CSIRMs may have possible applications in mathematical physics.
-The paper is organized as follows: In Section \ref{sec2}, we recall some basic definitions and facts which are needed for this paper.
-In Section \ref{sec3}, first we recall the notion of CRM using a geodesic curve on the base manifold and give the Ricci equation.
+The paper is organized as follows: In Sect. \ref{sec2}, we recall some basic definitions and facts which are needed for this paper.
+In Sect. \ref{sec3}, first, we recall the notion of CRM using a geodesic curve on the base manifold and give the Ricci equation.
 We also show that if base manifold of CRM is space form then leaves of $(ker{F}_\ast)^\perp$ become space forms and symmetric as well.
 Secondly, we define CSIRM from a Riemannian manifold to a K\"ahler manifold.
-Then we give a non-trivial example of such CSIRM.
+Then, we give a non-trivial example of such CSIRM.
 Further, we obtain a necessary and sufficient condition for a SIRM to be CSIRM.
 Moreover, we find necessary and sufficient condition for CSIRM to be harmonic and totally geodesic.
 In addition, we find necessary and sufficient condition for the distributions $\bar{D_1}$ and $\bar{D_2}$ of $(ker{F}_\ast)^\bot$ to define totally geodesic foliations.
-Finally, we obtain necessary and sufficient conditions for $(ker{F}_\ast)^\bot$ to be locally product manifold of $\bar{D_1}$ and $\bar{D_2}$, and for $N$ to be locally product manifold of $N_{(range{F}_\ast)}$ and $N_{(range{F}_\ast)^\bot}$.
+Finally, we obtain necessary and sufficient conditions for $(ker{F}_\ast)^\bot$ to be locally product manifold of $\bar{D_1}$ and $\bar{D_2}$, and for $N$ to be locally product manifold of ${(range{F}_\ast)}$ and ${(range{F}_\ast)^\bot}$.
+In Sect. \ref{sec4}, we give scopes of Clairaut conditions to further generalizations with almost Hermitian or K\"ahler manifolds.